DundeeMakerSpace/intro-presentation/slides.md

 ### Around 13 others (and growing)

 Note:
 1. Who is currently involved in MakerSpace
-2. The Genesis of Dundee MakerSpace - Grant posted on 1st March on the TLUG an invite to Edinburgh Hacklab
+2. The Genesis of Dundee MakerSpace - On suggestion from Felix, Grant posted on 1st March on the TLUG an invite to Edinburgh Hacklab

 ## What is a MakerSpace?